1. Peer review policy

 5. Ethical Guidelines for Reviewers

-• Reviewers should provide advices to editor, but the final decision on an article is made by the editor.
+• Reviewers should provide advices to the Editor, but the final decision on an article is made by the Editor.

 • Reviewers should provide detailed, constructive, and unbiased evaluation, in a timely manner, on the scientific content of the manuscript.